nepenth/knowledge-base/README.md

 ### Shell Scripting <a name="shell-scripting"></a>
-The 'Shell Scripting' category focuses on powerful text manipulation commands in Unix/Linux environments, specifically Grep for pattern searching and Sed for stream editing, essential tools for efficient command-line scripting and data processing.
+The 'Shell Scripting' category focuses on Linux command-line tools for text manipulation and data processing, providing essential knowledge for automating tasks in Unix-like environments.

-(Character count: 160)
 *Subcategories: Linux Grep Command, Sed Command Usage* *Items: 2*